graeme-lockley/bytecode-lang/README.md

 # bytecode-lang

 This project consists of a number of implementations of a simple language that compiles to bytecode.
-The language is a imperative language with a C-like syntax.
-The bytecode is a stack-based bytecode.
+The language is an imperative language with a C-like syntax.
+The bytecode is stack-based.

-The purpose of this project is to try out different techniques to implement a byte code interpreter.
+The purpose of this project is to try out different techniques to implement a bytecode interpreter.

 ## Language